ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

      (Replace `127.0.1.1` with the *IdP's private IP* and `idp.example.org` with your IdP *Full Qualified Domain Name*)

-2. Be sure that your firewall **doesn't block** the traffic on port **443** (or you can't access to your IdP)
+2. Be sure that your firewall **doesn't block** the traffic on port **443** and **80** (or you can't access to your IdP)

 3. Define the costant `JAVA_HOME` inside `/etc/environment`:
    * `vim /etc/environment`

-     `JAVA_HOME=/usr/lib/jvm/default-java/jre`
+     `JAVA_HOME=/usr/lib/jvm/default-java`

    * `source /etc/environment`

-4. Put the Certificate and Key used by HTTPS into the `/etc/ssl` directory and set the right privileges:
+4. Set the right privileges for HTTPS Certificate and Key:
    * `chmod 400 /etc/ssl/private/idp.example.org.key`
    * `chmod 644 /etc/ssl/certs/idp.example.org.crt`

-   (OPTIONAL) Create a Certificate and a Key self-signed for HTTPS if you don't have the official ones provided by a Certification Authority like DigiCert:
+   (OPTIONAL) Create a Certificate and a Key self-signed for HTTPS if you don't have ones provided by a Certification Authority like DigiCert:
    * `openssl req -x509 -newkey rsa:4096 -keyout /etc/ssl/private/idp.example.org.key -out /etc/ssl/certs/idp.example.org.crt -nodes -days 1095`

-5. Configure **/etc/default/jetty**:
-   * `vim /etc/default/jetty`

-     ```bash
-     JETTY_HOME=/usr/local/src/jetty-src
-     JETTY_BASE=/opt/jetty
-     JETTY_USER=jetty
-     JETTY_START_LOG=/var/log/jetty/start.log
-     TMPDIR=/opt/jetty/tmp
-     JAVA_OPTIONS="-Djava.awt.headless=true -XX:+DisableExplicitGC -XX:+UseParallelOldGC -Xms256m -Xmx2g -Djava.security.egd=file:/dev/./urandom -Didp.home=/opt/shibboleth-idp"
-     ```

-     (This settings configure the memory of the JVM that will host the IdP Web Application.
-     The Memory value depends on the phisical memory installed on the machine.
-     Set the "**Xmx**" (max heap space available to the JVM) at least to **2GB**)

 ### Install Jetty 9 Web Server

+Jetty is a Java HTTP (Web) server and Java Servlet container that will be used to load IdP application through its WAR file.

 1. Become ROOT:
    * `sudo su -`